With Dual Diagnosis Treatment

 Call (855) 802-1592 for 24/7 help with dual diagnosis treatment.

 Amani Residential is a mental health treatment center in Williamston, NC, located at 105 Roberson Drive, 27892 zip code area.
 Amani Residential provides residential treatment.
 Amani Residential offers cognitive behavioral therapy, behavior modification and trauma therapy to children / adolescents.
-Amani Residential also supports people with trauma, people with PTSD and children/adolescents with serious emotional disturbance.
+Amani Residential also supports children/adolescents with serious emotional disturbance, people with PTSD and people with trauma.
 Additional services at Amani Residential consist of case management.

 Learn MoreEast Coast Counseling Inc is a mental health clinic in Greenville, NC, located at 620 Lynndale Court, Suite C, 27858 zip code area.
 East Coast Counseling Inc provides outpatient treatment.
-East Coast Counseling Inc offers group therapy, cognitive behavioral therapy and individual psychotherapy to adults, young adults and seniors 65 or older.
+East Coast Counseling Inc offers group therapy, couples/family therapy and cognitive behavioral therapy to adults, seniors 65 or older and young adults.
 East Coast Counseling Inc also supports people requiring dual diagnosis treatment.
-Additional services offered at East Coast Counseling Inc include family psychoeducation, court-ordered outpatient treatment and case management.
+Additional services offered at East Coast Counseling Inc include court-ordered outpatient treatment, family psychoeducation and case management.

 Learn MoreKeep Hope Alive is a mental health treatment center in Greenville, North Carolina, located at 3219 Landmark Drive, Suite 6, part of the 27858 zip code.
 Keep Hope Alive provides residential treatment.
-Keep Hope Alive also offers trauma therapy, psychotropic medication and integrated dual diagnosis disorder treatment to children / adolescents.
+Keep Hope Alive also offers cognitive behavioral therapy, integrated dual diagnosis disorder treatment and group therapy to children / adolescents.
 Keep Hope Alive supports children/adolescents with serious emotional disturbance.

 Learn MoreIntegrated Family Services Pllc is a mental health center in Ahoskie, North Carolina, located at 312-b South Academy Street, 27910 zip code.
 Integrated Family Services Pllc provides telemedicine/telehealth and outpatient treatment.
-Integrated Family Services Pllc offers psychotropic medication, dialectical behavior therapy and cognitive behavioral therapy to adults, young adults and children / adolescents.
-More services available at Integrated Family Services Pllc include court-ordered outpatient treatment, therapeutic foster care and family psychoeducation.
+Integrated Family Services Pllc offers group therapy, cognitive behavioral therapy and trauma therapy to adults, children / adolescents and young adults.
+More services available at Integrated Family Services Pllc include suicide prevention services, therapeutic foster care and family psychoeducation.

 Learn MoreCall (855) 802-1592 for 24/7 help with dual diagnosis treatment.